StevenBlack/vocab/million-dollar-words.md

 ### lubricious
-You can pronounce it LOO-BRIK-US or LOO-BRISH-US, and either way it means slippery in a literal sense (as in lubricated), or slippery in a more figurative sense (lecherous, lascivious or licentious).
-Rakes, roues, Lotharios (see above) are all lubricious; so is a newly waxed floor or a well-oiled hinge.
+Slippery in a literal sense (as in lubricated), or slippery in a more figurative sense (lecherous, lascivious or licentious).

 ### lubricous